Toppi68/Toppis-hitCounter/README.md

 Just open the index.html in your fav. browser.
 All your gamedata like runs, splits, pb's is autom. saved in the local browser storage.
-If you delete your browser-history, your gamedata will be also deleted.
-To avoid that, embed the coutner on your webserver.
+To embed the coutner on your webserver.
 See **AJAX

 **ADVANCED STUFF: